Hya0FAD/DiPTox/README.md

 #### DiPTox Community Check-in (Optional)
 To help us understand our user base and improve the software, DiPTox includes a one-time, optional survey on first use.
 -   **Completely Optional**: You can skip it with a single click.
--   **Privacy-Focused**: The information helps us with academic impact assessment and grant applications.
+-   **Privacy-Focused**: The information helps us with academic impact assessment.
 It will not be shared.

 ## Core Features